Bridging the Gap Between Object Detection and User Intent via Query-Modulation: Conclusions

 \section{Conclusions}

 In this work we presented a formulation to build object detectors that can be queried for detecting specific objects of interest.
 We focused on simple queries containing only the class label(s) of the object(s) of interest, and optionally a coarse location.
 We described how to synthesize and encode such queries from standard object detection annotations.
-We demonstrated that a pre-trained ReferIt model does not generalize well to large-scale object detection problems, and is outperformed by a simple detector plus post-processing baseline.
-In turn, we showed how the post-processing baseline can be largely outperformed by QMD, trained on the synthetically generated queries.
-We also showed how for QMD, simple K-hot query-encoding perform equally to BERT, while being much cheaper to compute and store.
-Finally, we showed how by jointly training for both standard object-detection and query-modulated detection, one can solve for both problems at the same time.
-QMD can even improve performance on the original object-detection task, and is particularly effective on large-scale datasets, with a large number of classes.
+We demonstrated that a ReferIt model does not generalize well to large-scale object detection problems, and is outperformed by a simple detector plus post-processing baseline.
+We showed how the post-processing baseline is in turn largely outperformed by Query-Modulated Detectors.
+This is particularly true on large-vocabulary datasets, where class-confusion is a more severe issue.
+We also showed how by jointly training for both standard object-detection and query-modulated detection, one can efficiently and simultaneously solve both problems.
+Thanks to multi-task training, QMD even improves performance on the original COCO object-detection task.
+Finally, we showed how for QMD, a simple $k$-hot query encoding performs equally to BERT, while being much cheaper to compute and store.
 Our formulation is generic and can potentially support other types of queries, and query embeddings.
 In the future we plan to investigate training QMD on more complex queries, still synthesized from large-scale object detection datasets.

 { }

 { Supplementary Material}